-The Bon Secour River Watershed covers over 21,400 acres in southwest Baldwin
+The Bon Secour River Watershed covers over 21,400 acres in southwest Baldwin County.

-County.
 The Bon Secour River originates in the City of Foley, and flows southwesterly into Bon Secour Bay, the Intracoastal Waterway and Oyster Bay.
-Total land use breakdown: 5% urban, 64% agricultural land,

-22% pasture land, 6% forested, 2% water/wetlands.
-Due to similar stakeholder interests, this watershed was combined with Skunk Bayou and is currently underway.
+Total land use breakdown: 5% urban, 64% agricultural land, 22% pature land, 6% forested, 2% water/wetlands.
+Due to similar stakeholder interests, this watershed was combined with Skunk Bayou and Oyster Bay, was recently completed and is under implementation.

-The Dog River Watershed covers 55,000 acres in southwest Mobile County.
+The Dog River Watershed, comprising three HUC 12s - Upper and Lower Dog River and Halls Mill Creek - covers 55,000 acres in southwest Mobile County.
 The northern portion of the watershed includes part of downtown Mobile and is highly urbanized.
 Total land use breakdown: 37% suburban, 37% forested land, 16% urban, 5% wetlands/water and 5% other uses.
 Due to proximity, Garrows Bend was included as part of this planning.
 ADEM classifies the lower portion of Dog River, from its confluence with Halls Mill Creek to its mouth at Mobile Bay, for use as Swimming & Whole Body Contact.
 The upper portion of Dog River and its tributaries are classified for Fish & Wildlife.
-Two approved TMDLs for Organic Enrichment/Dissolved Oxygen, Two approved TMDLs for Pathogens, 303(d) listed for sedimentation (TMDL scheduled for 2018).
+Two TMDLs have been approved for Organic Enrichment/Dissolved Oxygen, two for Pathogens, and Halls Mill Creek is 303(d) listed for sedimentation (TMDL scheduled for 2018).
 The watershed is significantly impacted by nonpoint source pollution, including sedimentation from erosion, litter from stormwater runoff, nutrient enrichment and elevated levels of fecal coliform bacteria.
-This plan is currently underway.
+This plan is nearing completion.

 The Weeks Bay Watershed encompasses approximately 130,000 acres (203 square miles) located in southwest Baldwin County.
-Weeks Bay is a shallow approximate 1,700 acre sub-estuary of Mobile Bay.
+Weeks Bay is a shallow approximate 1700-acre sub-estuary of Mobile Bay.
 The watershed includes the Fish River and Magnolia River drainage basins, as well as some small coastal streams such as Weeks Branch that enter Weeks Bay directly.
 The watershed encompasses an area approximately 27 miles long and 12 miles wide.
 Portions of nine municipalities lie within the Weeks Bay Watershed - Fairhope, Daphne, Spanish Fort, Loxley, Silverhill, Robertsdale, Summerdale, Foley, and Magnolia Springs.
 The Fish River drainage basin begins near the town of Stapleton, and flows in a southerly direction.
 The eastern boundary of the Fish River basin is near U.S. Highway 59 and the western boundary is near U.S. Highway 31 (Stapleton to Spanish Fort), thence southward near Alabama Highway 104 (Spanish Fort to Fairhope), thence southward near U.S. Highway 98 to Mobile Bay.
 The Magnolia River drainage basin has its headwaters near Summerdale and flows in a southwestward direction to Weeks Bay.
-This plan is currently underway.
+This plan is currently underway and anticipated to be completed by August, 2017.